Spinfoams, $\gamma$-duality and parity violation in primordial gravitational waves: -Dual Effective Action

-Following Weinberg's construction of an effective field theory of inflation \cite{Weinberg}, we consider now an extension $S_{\mathrm{odd}}^{(2)}$ of the action $S_{\mathrm{odd}}^{(1)}$ that includes terms of second order in exterior derivatives, with the additional conditions that $S_{\mathrm{odd}}^{(2)}$ is (i) polynomial in the one-forms $e^I$ and $\omega^{IJ}$, and (ii) it is parity odd under orientation-reversing diffeomorphisms $\mathcal{R}$.
-These conditions exclude $\Omega_{TT}$ and $\Omega_{CS}$, the torsion-squared and the Chern-Simons $4$-forms which are parity-even \eqref{R-TT}, \eqref{R-CS}.
-We are left with the Gauss-Bonnet $4$-form and $S_{\mathrm{odd}}^{(2)}=\int f(\phi)\, \Omega_{GB}$, where $f(\phi)$ is a function of the scalar field $\phi$.
+This last property (iii) also holds in the metric formalism (the Einstein-Hilbert action with minimally coupled inflaton).
+Following Weinberg's construction of an effective field theory of inflation \cite{Weinberg}, we consider now an extension $S_{\mathrm{odd}}^{(2)}$ of the action $S_{\mathrm{odd}}^{(1)}$ that includes terms of second order in exterior derivatives, with the additonal condition that it is (i) polynomial in the one-forms $e^I$ and $\omega^{IJ}$, and (iii) parity odd under orientation-reversing diffeomorphisms.
+These conditions exclude $\Omega_{TT}$ and $\Omega_{CS}$, the torsion-squared and the Chern-Simons $4$-forms which are parity-even (Table. \ref{table:R}).} We are left with the Gauss-Bonnet $4$-form and $S_{\mathrm{odd}}^{(2)}=\int f(\phi)\, \Omega_{GB}$, where $f(\phi)$ is a function of the scalar field $\phi$.
 Note that we do not consider possible couplings to the covariant momentum $\pi^I$ which effectively correspond to a modified kinetic term for the scalar field as in models of $K$-inflation \cite{Armendariz-Picon:1999hyi}.

 The parity non-violating action $S_{\mathrm{odd}}=S_{\mathrm{odd}}^{(1)}+S_{\mathrm{odd}}^{(2)}$,

 is taken here as the starting point, or seed, for the construction of a $\gamma$-dual action for inflation.
 Under a duality rotation \eqref{eq:duality-rotation-def} of the Lorentz curvature $F^{IJ}$, the $4$-forms appearing in $S_{\mathrm{odd}}$ transform as\footnote{These transformation properties can equivalently be derived using the self-dual and antiself-dual variables $F^{(\pm)}_{IJ}=\frac{1}{2}(F_{IJ}\mp\ii\, {}^*\!F_{IJ})$ which transform as $F^{(\pm)}_{IJ}\overset{\theta}{\longrightarrow} \ee^{\pm \ii\theta}F^{(\pm)}_{IJ}$.}